How to respond to work emails that upset you

 Thank you very much for bringing these concerns to my attention.
 I apologize for the tardiness in responding to your inquiry.

 I understand your frustration about the shipping restructure, and I also have some concerns with the processes that are outlined in your previous email.
 After taking into consideration your suggestions and doing field evaluations I think I have found a new process that would be favorable for the both of us.
-These possible solutions and their full descriptions are attached to this email.
-I would like to have a meeting to discuss this further, when are you free?

 Thanks for the email!